markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/test.md

 1. Since no rendition should be generated during an erring execution, no `rendition.<extension>` file is necessary.
 1. Run the test suite from the root of the project by executing the command `aio app test`
     + Ensure [Docker Desktop](../set-up/development-environment.md#docker) and supporting Docker images are installed and started
-    + Terminate any running Dev Tool instances
+    + Terminate any running Development Tool instances

 ![Test - Error contrast](./assets/test/error-contrast/result.png)